JabRef/jabref/docs/contributing.md

 ---
 # Contributing

-* After reading through this guide, check out some good first issues to contribute to by goind to our [List of Good First Issues](https://github.com/orgs/JabRef/projects/5/views/1).
+* After reading through this guide, check out some good first issues to contribute to by goind to our [list of good first issues](https://github.com/orgs/JabRef/projects/5/views/1).
 * In case you are aiming to contribute other improvements, please head over to our [general JabRef contribution page](https://docs.jabref.org/faqcontributing).
 * In case you are an instructor and want to use **JabRef as a software engineering example**, please head to [https://devdocs.jabref.org/teaching](https://devdocs.jabref.org/teaching).